CyberAgoge/Threat-Modelling-DevSecOps-Project/README.md

-This project is a Threat Modelling template.
+This project is a new and revolutionary approach to Threat Modelling as a template that you can use.
 I have worked across a plethora of different industries in cyber security for over ten years and I have yet to find a suitable method to run threat modelling.
 I have therefore created this template for you to use either in your future DevSecOps role or for you to create a project to help you show on your CV/in interviews when asked about threat modelling.

 Threat modelling diagrams/models should also reside within the repos of the projects.
 This approach ensures teams underestand the threats to the applications and continue to own it.

-To access the code for this repo please visit, for the full video and code to create your first threat modelling project. (https://cyberagoge.thinkific.com/courses/take/devsecops-bootcamp/texts/55130887-part-1-introduction-to-the-course)
+To access the code for this repo please visit the following website for the full video and code to create your first threat modelling project: (https://cyberagoge.thinkific.com/courses/take/devsecops-bootcamp/texts/55130887-part-1-introduction-to-the-course) Click free preview and visit project 4 for the code and video.

 # Threat Modelling Workshop Summary

 ## Introduction
-A 3 Hour threat modelling workshop took place to detail the runbook scenario of multiple AI attacks against the web-facing health care application Solaris Care Connect 360..
+A 3 Hour threat modelling workshop took place to detail the runbook scenario of multiple AI attacks against the web-facing health care application Solaris Care Connect 360.

 ## Attendess
 Care Connect Eng team, Product Managers, DevEx Engineers and the DevSecOps Team.